goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 ?0  :  Term .t
 ```

-Construction of this proof follows the Isabelle script, in that the proof proceeds by induction on $t >>> t'$, which corresponds to the command `apply (induct t t' rule:pbeta\_max.induct)`.
+Construction of this proof follows the Isabelle script, in that the proof proceeds by induction on $t \ggg t'$, which corresponds to the command `apply (induct t t' rule:pbeta\_max.induct)`.
 As seen earlier, induction in Agda simply corresponds to a case split.
 The agda-mode in Emacs/Atom can perform a case split automatically, if supplied with the variable which should be used for the case analysis, in this case `t>>>t'`.

+\vspace{1em}
-Note that Agda is very liberal with variable names, allowing almost any ASCII or Unicode characters, and it is customary to give descriptive names to the variables, usually denoting their type.
+<div class="Remark">Note that Agda is very liberal with variable names, allowing almost any ASCII or Unicode characters, and it is customary to give descriptive names to the variables, usually denoting their type.
 In this instance, `t>>>t'` is a variable of type `t >>> t'`.
-Due to Agda's relative freedom in variable names, whitespace is important, as `t>> t'` is very different from `t >> t'`.
+Due to Agda's relative freedom in variable names, whitespace is important, as `t>>> t'` is very different from `t >>> t'` (the first is parsed a two variables `t>>>` and `t'`, whereas the second is parsed as the variable `t`, the relation symbol `>>>` and another variable `t'`).</div>

 ```{.agda}
 >>>-Term-l : ∀ {t t'} -> t >>> t' -> Term t